The MIT delta v accelerator is the capstone entrepreneurial experience for students at MIT.

 How it works

-Teams have dedicated desk space in the co-working space of the Martin Trust Center for MIT Entrepreneurship from June to early September.
-They will work on their ventures full time for the whole summer.
+From June to early September, teams have dedicated space in the co-working environment of the Trust Center on the MIT campus, or the NYC Startup Studio in Manhattan.
+They will work on their ventures full-time for the whole summer.

 The MIT delta v organizing team, in conjunction with the advisory board assigned to your team, will determine the amount of milestone money, if any, to be awarded each month.
 You have the ability to receive additional funding up to $20,000 in milestone money during the duration of MIT delta v.

-Only current MIT students, as defined in the “Eligibility” section, are eligible to receive the $2,000/month fellowships.
+Only current MIT students, as defined in the “Eligibility” section, are eligible to receive the $2,500/month fellowships.
 Only students listed in the submitted application will be eligible as well.

 The fellowships will only be awarded during June, July, and August.
 The MIT delta v organizing team, in conjunction with the advisory board, will determine which team members will receive the fellowships.
 In general, a team member needs to be founder-level and work full-time at the MIT delta v site to receive money for a particular month.